albertzak/node_adt/Readme.md

 # Node-ADT

-**New in v0.1.x: Read huge database files thanks to async callbacks.**
+**New in v1.1.4: Support for Date, DateTime and NChar field types**

 Node ADT is a small fast library for reading Advantage Database Server database files (.ADT).
 It is a quick node port from the awesome rubygem by Chase Gray.